alexfernandez/alexfernandez.github.io/2017/origins-language.md

 with very loose rules of grammar.
 [Pinker (2003, pp. 352-368)](#ref34)
-favors gradual evolution in speech development, but without giving concrete stages or time frames;
+favors gradual evolution in speech development, but without giving concrete stages or time frames.
-he just notes that all humans have "identical language abilities", so that this evolution must have happened before the big out-of-Africa diaspora.
+He notes that all humans have "identical language abilities", so that this evolution must have happened before the big out-of-Africa diaspora.

 It is my sincere hope that I have overlooked a mountain of literature